 Especially fascinating was the ability to produce smaller violoncelli with more clearer, penetrating voices, setting the stage for them to become obligato instruments.
 The line can be very unclear between early and late baroque instruments as regards to their setup; there was no general announcement to have your instruments serviced, ebony-veneered fingerboards installed, and switched to wound over gut strings.

 As often as possible, I employ the methods of building which were used in the region and based upon the target period I am after.
-The majority of modern makers today begin work on an instrument with the premise that a “baroque” instrument is merely composed of a shorter bass bar, neck root, and bridge design – these are really only a fraction of the characteristics which deliver an authentic sound.
+The majority of modern makers today begin work on an instrument with the premise that a “baroque” instrument is merely composed of a shorter bass bar, neck root, and bridge design.
+In reality, historic instruments survive with neck lengths which are close to modern.
+Bass bars also display wide diversion, and their length, position, thickness, by no means were standard.
+Generalizations about setup of musical instruments abound.
 The usual result is a very thin sounding, scratchy, or dead tone, similar to when one simply puts gut strings on an instrument with modern setup.
 From the first stage of choosing model, form, and arching templates, to the final plate tuning, varnish, and setup, my instruments are from beginning to end conceived with my own particular aesthetic for perfect tone.
 This is primarily a sound which is sweet and identifiably antique, however also with clarity, focus and balance of sound, and equal projection.

 Transitional and Classical setup Instruments.

 There is nothing more unnerving than hearing a Mozart violin Concerto performed with a multitude of steel core strings.
 My ear is more accustomed to a viola sonority and thus tender; easily bruised by fortissimo passages with a shrieking cacophony of steel E strings (!)
 My transitional setup instruments have morticed necks (not nailed) or employ neck-as-block attachment.
-These very versatile instruments are designed with more tension and fingerboard projection may be more pronounced depending on the performance requirements of the musician.
-On most of my instruments with transitional setup, both 440 and 415 pitch strings may be used.
+These very versatile instruments may be designed with more tension and fingerboard projection may be more pronounced depending on the performance requirements of the musician.
+On most of my instruments with transitional setup several different pitch strings may be used.
 Very well suited to repertoire of both Classical and late Baroque music performance, the effect can be nothing short of divine for chamber performances accompanied by period keyboard instruments.